cupid-ide/cupid/nuopcdocs/cap.rst

 -----------------------------------

-Here we see the implementation of the ``InitializeP1`` subroutine, which you should recall was registered for the initialize phase with label IPDv00p1.
+Here we see the implementation of the ``InitializeP1`` subroutine, which is registered for the initialize phase with label IPDv00p1.
 Later, we'll see a more detailed look at the full list of initialization phases, how they are ordered, and what happens during each phase.
 For now you should notice a few things: